Renault R40: Development

 Apart from Lorraine, whose proposal based on the Lorraine 37L suspension was rejected as too heavy and complicated to refit, both the AMX factory and the Renault design bureau developed several solutions to this problem from 1937.
 AMX had its origin in a nationalisation of parts of the Renault company, which resulted in a natural rivalry between the two design bureaux.
 Renault proposed a type with doubled wheels on the original bogies (which thus would result in ten road wheels per side) combined with a new track using shorter links, a second type with vertical coil springs and a third type lengthened with a sixth road wheel at the rear, which would also entail a larger wheel diameter.
 The systems with the six larger wheels or the ten smaller ones could also be used to upgrade existing vehicles.
 However, after tests from 19 May until 26 December 1938, an AMX design using six vertical coil springs covered with 8 mm armour plating with twelve road wheels per side, was selected on 16 February 1939.
 The type superficially resembled the suspension of the earlier Char D1 and Char D2 but was in fact inspired by the Char B1 suspension.
-It also used the same track as the Char B1, reducing the number of track links compared with the R 35 from 125 to 56.
+It also used the same track as the Char B1, reducing the number of track links compared with the R35 from 125 to 56.
 The AMX suspension resulted in a superior speed on varied terrain and could climb steeper slopes.
 The Renault system with ten wheels to the contrary slowed the tank and led to a higher fuel consumption.
 This was not compensated by a discernible improvement of the steering qualities.
 However, the AMX system also had its drawbacks.
 It added a weight of 1.1 tonne to the tank, while the weight penalty was just seven hundred kilogrammes with the Renault six-wheel suspension and only 110 kilogrammes for the ten wheel system.
 Also, the longer track links caused a heavy clattering during road travel, reminiscent of the noise made by the Renault FT.
 Fuel consumption was 40% higher.

 The variant was named the Char léger modèle 1935 R modifié 1939.
-At first, it was literally envisaged as a modification, also to be retrofitted to existing vehicles, but the emergency caused by the outbreak of war in September led to a change in policy: the new suspension would only be implemented on the R 35 production run, from the 1501st vehicle onwards, to take place in February 1940.
+At first, it was literally envisaged as a modification, also to be retrofitted to existing vehicles, but the emergency caused by the outbreak of war in September led to a change in policy: the new suspension would only be implemented on the R35 production run, from the 1501st vehicle onwards, to take place in February 1940.
 In late 1939, retrofitting the existing vehicles with the cheaper Renault vertical coil suspension was considered, as it could be done by field workshops and thus pose less of a burden to French industry.